drainganggtb/sqlalchemy-challenge/README.md

 - List all routes that are available.

 '/api/v1.0/precipitation'
-- Convert the query results to a dictionary using 'date' as the key and 'prcp' as the value.
+- Convert the query results to a dictionary using `date` as the key and `prcp` as the value.
 - Return the JSON representation of your dictionary.

 '/api/v1.0/stations'